smartcontractkit/functions-hardhat-starter-kit/README.md

 1. When running Chainlink Functions make sure your subscription ID has your consumer contract added as an authorized consumer.
 Also make sure that your subscription has enough LINK balance.
 You do this by calling `npx hardhat functions-sub-info --network network_name_here --subid subscription_id_here`

-2. When running Chainlink Functions with Automation you also need to ensure the Chainlink Automation Keepers are funded to run the automation calls.
+2. When running Chainlink Functions with Automation you also need to ensure the Chainlink Automation upkeeps are funded to run the automation calls.
 The fastest way to maintain your Automation LINK subscription balance is through the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/)